lmh4686/T2A2-_assessment/README.md

 One to optional many
 An employee can have many assigned vehicles.
-An assigned vehicle can only have one employee.
+An assigned vehicle can only be managed by one employee.

 ### SQLAlchemy